kunalbhat/replyall-scraper/README.md

 ### Configuration

-Some environment variables are defined:
+Some environment variables are defined, locally in an `.env` file, and in Heroku's configuration for production:

 ```
 export DATABASE_URL=<value>